19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Zone.md

 1. A creature can use 1 *Zone* of [Movement](../Combat/Movement.md) to move anywhere within their current zone or an adjacent zone.
 They may choose to become [Engaged](../Conditions/Engaged.md) with any creature in those zones.
 	1. If that creature is [Engaged](../Conditions/Engaged.md) with other creatures, the creature who is spending their [Movement](../Combat/Movement.md) chooses any number of those creatures to be [Engaged](../Conditions/Engaged.md) with.
 	2. *Tip: Use miniature figures to represent creatures.
 This can be helpful to track when many creatures are engaged with each other in a large melee*.
 2. A [Ranged Attack](../Combat/Ranged%20Attack.md) can hit anyone within the same zone or a number of zones away according to the range of the weapon.

-Whenever a measurement is referenced, divide by 30 to get the number of zones it represents.
+Some effects can only target things in their current zone.

 Whenever 5 feet is referenced, treat it as meaning [Engaged](../Conditions/Engaged.md).